-Rat poison that is used nowadays is based on anticoagulant materials that affect the liver and destruct vitamin K.
+Rat poison that is used nowadays for Rodent Control is based on anticoagulant materials that affect the liver and destruct vitamin K.

 Vitamin K plays an important part in the body’s blood clotting system.
 Once it has been destructed by the active ingredients in the bait (chemicals from the hydroxythiacoumarin and indandione family), the body’s blood clotting system is disabled resulting in internal bleeding and death.